Ron "Big Yohns" Johnson

 Kaplan gave me a hand fueling as John Loukas observed.

-Chris wanted me to move
+Chris wanted me to move the throttle

 However, it's all in